The Facts About Oppositional Defiant Disorder (ODD) and ADHD

 Are medications used to treat ODD?

-Medications are sometimes used.
+Medications are sometimes used to treat ODD.
 Talk with a child psychiatrist who is familiar with ODD in children.

-The child should see either a psychiatrist, psychologist, or a therapist who is familiar with the disorder.
+A child with ODD should see either a psychiatrist, psychologist, or a therapist who is familiar with the disorder.
 Counseling should involve both the child and the family, with an emphasis on ways to cope with such behavior.

 If the child becomes dangerous to himself or others, hospitalization may be necessary.
 Patients who present a danger outside the hospital can be involuntarily hospitalized for up to 3 days by the police or a doctor for observation.